-Irish face tough path to Super 12s spot in Hobart
+Ireland face tough path to Super 12s spot

 Ireland are determined to progress from the T20 World Cup group stage for the first time since 2009 but West Indies, Zimbabwe and Scotland will provide stiff opposition in Hobart.

-The top two from Group B will qualify for the Super 12s yet making that second stage has been beyond the Irish in the last five tournaments.
+The top two from Group B will qualify for the Super 12s yet making that second stage has been beyond the Irish in the past five tournaments.

 West Indies and Zimbabwe sit above Heinrich Malan's side in the world rankings while the Scots are far from being also-rans.

-Andrew Balbirnie will lead the side out for Monday's opener against Zimbabwe knowing the Boys in Green will have to be at their best to go through and mix it with the likes of India, England and champions Australia.
+Andrew Balbirnie will lead the side out for Monday's opener against Zimbabwe knowing the Boys in Green will have to be at their best to go through and mix it with India, England and champions Australia, among others.

 Scotland are next up two days later before the toughest test of all on Friday against the Windies - two-time winners and favourites to top the group table.